SUCCESS-MURI/success_apc_blur_detection/README.md

 - Tensorflow-gpu 2.2.0
 - Tensorlayer 2.2.3
 - OpenCV2
-- Listed in the document Packages_Requirements
+- Other packages needed are listed in the document Packages_Requirements.txt
 - Using Ananconda Virtual Enviornment

 ### Note with Tensorflow update